samforwill/nlp-campaign-messaging/README.md

  First, I trained classification models on a dataset of 5000 Twitter/Facebook posts of members of the 114th Congress to characterize each message's: bias (neutral vs. partisan), nature of the message (e.g., informational, personal, policy, mobilization, attack), and political affiliation of the author (Democrat or Republican).

  I then used the best performing trained models to classify my two candidates' tweets over a 6-month period immediately leading up to the 2022 midterm elections.
-This classification helped me analyze overall digital strategies, and also allowed me to compare Marie Glusenkamp Perez and Chris Deluzio's messaging against each other.

-Finally, I used unsupervised Topic Modeling to determine and compare the predominant themes in the candidates’ tweetsets.
-The topic model analyzed the collection of peak campaign season tweets for MGP and Deluzio to find patterns based on word frequency, order, distance, and meaning and then group various items into relevant categories.
+Finally, I used unsupervised Topic Modeling techniques to determine and compare the predominant themes in the candidates’ messaging strategies.
+The topic model analyzed the collection of peak campaign season tweets for MGP and Deluzio to find patterns based on word frequency, and semantic similarity to group various items into categories.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>